Resident Evil: Apocalypse: Casting

 Jovovich was the only person to reprise a role from the first film.
-It was initially reported that Mabius would be reprising his role as Matt Addison in the form of portraying Nemesis, but the part ended up going to Matthew G. Taylor.
+Mabius initially told reporters he would be reprising his role as Matt Addison in the form of portraying Nemesis, but the part ended up going to Matthew G. Taylor.
 Mabius still appears via stock footage from the previous film used in a flashback scene.
 The original film did not feature any characters from the games, but it had always been the intention to add several to Apocalypse.
-Gina Philips was originally to appear in the film portraying the character Claire Redfield, but she eventually turned down the role which was then given to Emily Bergl, who left before production began.
-The character was dropped, but did appear in the film's sequel, Resident Evil: Extinction (2007), portrayed by Ali Larter.
-For the role of Valentine, Anderson first considered Natasha Henstridge, but she was unavailable; he then considered Mira Sorvino though she declined.
-The role eventually went to Sienna Guillory who prepared for the role by studying Valentine's movements and posture in the games.
+Reports of actresses who were approached for the roles of Valentine and Claire Redfield, the latter of whom did not end up featuring in the film, were made prior to production, though Anderson later dispelled these as baseless rumours.
+The role of Valentine went to Sienna Guillory who prepared for the role by studying Valentine's movements and posture in the games.
 The role of L.J. was written specifically for Snoop Dogg, though he dropped out of production and was replaced by Mike Epps; the character was rewritten to suit Epps's personality.
 Evanescence guitarist Ben Moody was given a cameo as a zombie Ginovaef kills.